Kanye West Is Adopting Kobe Bryant’s Win-Together Mantra, Calls Himself The ‘Rap Version’ Of Lakers Legend

 “He was the basketball version of me, and I was the rap version of him, and that’s facts!
 We got the commercials that prove it,” West said.
 “No one else can say this.
 We came up at the same time, together.
 And now it’s like, yeah, I might have had a reputation for screaming about things—but I’m not taking any mess for an answer now.

-During the interview, West also referred to Bryant as his best friend.
-The “All of the Lights” rapper joined his wife Kim Kardashian, sister-in-law Khloe Kardashian and mother-in-law Kris Jenner for Bryant’s public memorial service.
-The family, along with thousands of Bryant’s loved ones and fans, gathered back in February for the public memorial at the Staples Center in Los Angeles.
-Bryant has been credited in the past for the center’s success, as it’s also where he played with the Los Angeles Lakers for two decades.
+During the interview, West also referred to the basketball star as his best friend.
+The “All of the Lights” rapper joined his wife Kim Kardashian, sister-in-law Khloe Kardashian, and mother-in-law Kris Jenner for Bryant’s public memorial service.
+The family, along with thousands of Bryant’s loved ones and fans, gathered for the public memorial in February that was held at the Staples Center in Los Angeles.
+In the past, the legendary athlete has been credited for the center’s success, as he played there with the Los Angeles Lakers for two decades.